locokit/locokit/README.md

 You can write your own configuration settings here, when you deploy this front, you will have to override these settings to match your environement configuration.

+## Contribute

+If you encounter a bug, please submit an issue.

+If you want to contribute to the code, first ask to the team where to begin.

+When making a contribution, please name your branch with the issue's id.

+For example, on the issue n° 23, you could name your branch `23-add-of-a-new-feature` or `23-fix-this-horrible-bug`.

+Then you could submit a Merge Request.

+The CI is configured, so you could check also if your branch is not breaking anything.